JLBlk/Zen-Themes/SuperUrlBar/README.md

 ## This **Zen theme** gives you 4 optional settings (in Zen's theme settings):
-  - Adjust border radius of the url bar (Rounded edges)
+  - Adjust border radius of the url bar (More rounded corners)
   - Center url text
   - Remove the border of the url bar
   - Blur the background when the url bar is in focus